-For similar services provided by other universities please refer to the following links: Hong Kong University of Science and Technology, Hong Kong Polytechnic University, City University of Hong Kong, Hong Kong Baptist University, Lingnan University, The Education University of Hong Kong.
+For similar services provided by other universities, refer to the following links: Hong Kong University of Science and Technology, Hong Kong Polytechnic University, City University of Hong Kong, Hong Kong Baptist University, Lingnan University, The Education University of Hong Kong.

-Others: Other organisations that provide support services – e.g. support groups, workshops, advocacy work – for those suffering from mental illnesses include the United Centre of Emotional Health & Positive Living, the Christian Family Service Centre, and the Baptist Oi Kwan Social Service.
+Others: Other organisations that provide support services – such as support groups, workshops, advocacy work – for those suffering from mental illnesses include the United Centre of Emotional Health & Positive Living, the Christian Family Service Centre, and the Baptist Oi Kwan Social Service.

 The government has also compiled a general list of mental health services provided by various organisations here.

 Online services & resources